 Structure of Call Night

-On Call Night students must arrive at Inner Temple Hall at 5pm to register and their guests need to go directly to the Temple Church.
+On the day of the Call ceremony, those being Called to the Bar must arrive at Inner Temple Hall at 5pm to register, whilst their guests should head directly to the Temple Church to take their seats.
 The ceremony begins promptly at 6pm, when the Masters of the Bench process into the Church.

-The ceremony is followed by a champagne reception in the Hall for students, their guests and the Masters of the Bench.
+The ceremony is followed by a Champagne reception in the Hall for those who have been Called, their guests and the Masters of the Bench.
 The evening usually ends at 8.30pm.

 Dress for Call